lingtalfi/Light_Kit_Admin_DebugTrace/doc/api/Ling/Light_Kit_Admin_DebugTrace/Service/LightKitAdminDebugTraceService/appendSection.md

-LightKitAdminDebugTraceService::appendSection — Appends a section to the target file.
+LightKitAdminDebugTraceService::appendSection — Appends a section to the target file, if the target file is defined.